 Pharmacogenomics for Patients & Caregivers

 Do you know what your DNA says about how you might process certain medications?
-With pharmacogenomics testing at home, you can identify prescription medications that may be ineffective or unsafe for you.
+With pharmacogenomics testing at home, prescription medications that may be ineffective or unsafe for you can be identified.
 This test is currently available through participating employers and benefits providers, with all prescription decisions being made by your doctor.

 This is often referred to as personalized or precision medicine.